civictechdc/clean-slate/README.md

 The file is made up of three special categories: `"start"`, `"endStates"`, and `"questions"`:

 1. `"start":"0"` string indicating what the initial question should be (must match a question name)
 2. `"endStates":{}` endStates is a dictionary of endState objects
 3. `"questions":{}` questions is a dictionary of question objects

 This is an **endState object**:
 ```
 "eligible":{
         "eligiblityText":"This offense is likely eligible for expungement.",
-        "icon":"glyphicon glyphicon-ok-circle",
         "helperText":"...this is what you should do next in this case..."
         }
 ```
-`"eligiblityText"` = text that will be displayed for the user as a header when they reach this state
+`"eligiblityText"` = text that will be displayed for the user as a header when they reach this state` `"helperText"` = extra text with suggestions for what to do next

-`"icon"` = name of a [Bootstrap glyphicon](http://getbootstrap.com/components/#glyphicons) to be displayed on results page.
-If no icon is desired, this can be an empty string `"icon":""`

-`"helperText"` = extra text with suggestions for what to do next

 This is a **question object**:
 ```
-"0":{
+   "600": {
-    "questionText":"Do you have a case pending?",
+      "questionText": "Do you have a pending criminal case in ANY state (i.e. D.C. or another state)?",
-    "answers":[
+      "answers": [
         {
-          "answerText":"Yes",
-          "next":"ineligible-at-this-time"
+          "answerText": "Yes",
+          "next": "601"
         },
         {
-          "answerText":"No",
-          "next":"1"
-       }
+          "answerText": "No",
+          "next": "602"
     ],
     "helperText":[
        "\"Pending\" refers to any case that is pending or has not been fully resolved.
 For example, if a case does not have a case disposition, it is likely a case pending."